lsubash/go-trustagent/doc/LLD.md

 ## Automatic Provisioning
 When the GTA installer is invoked with a valid `trustagent.env` file in the same directory (see [trustagent.env Reference](#trustagent.env-reference)), and that file contains `PROVISION_ATTESTATION=Y`, the installer will...
 1. Perform the 'minimal installation' steps listed above.
-2. Starts the `tpm2-abrmd` service to provision the TPM, AAS/CMS and HVS.
+2. Provision the TPM, AAS/CMS and HVS.
 3. Invokes `tagent setup` (see [Setup](#setup) for more information).
 4. Start the `tagent` service.